โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Tirupati Airport (IATA: TIR, ICAO: VOTP) serves as the crucial aviation gateway to one of India's most sacred pilgrimage destinations, positioned 14 kilometers northeast of Tirupati city in Renigunta, Andhra Pradesh.
 Declared an international airport in 2017, this facility handles over 30 million annual religious visitors traveling to the renowned Tirumala Venkateswara Temple, one of the world's wealthiest religious sites and Lord Vishnu's most visited shrine.
 The airport's design and operations are specifically tailored to accommodate the massive influx of pilgrims, making it a unique blend of modern aviation infrastructure and spiritual hospitality designed to serve devotees from across India and around the world.
 The airport operates India's longest AAI-controlled runway, designated 08/26 and measuring an impressive 3,810 meters in length, extended from its original 2,286-meter configuration in February 2025 to accommodate wide-body international aircraft and support the facility's growing role as a religious tourism hub.
 Equipped with sophisticated landing aids including an Instrument Landing System and Precision Approach Path Indicator, the runway enables all-weather operations essential for maintaining reliable service to pilgrims whose travel plans often coincide with religious festivals and auspicious occasions when flight demand peaks significantly.
 The terminal building showcases remarkable architectural symbolism, constructed in the shape of Garuda, the mythical eagle that serves as Lord Vishnu's divine mount, directly connecting the airport's identity to its spiritual purpose.
 Inaugurated by Prime Minister Narendra Modi in October 2015 at a cost of โ‚น191 crore, the 16,500-square-meter terminal can simultaneously handle 500 domestic and 200 international passengers.
-The facility features specialized amenities for pilgrims including dedicated childcare rooms for families traveling with young children, free medical facilities staffed by trained personnel, VIP lounges, duty-free shopping, and complimentary Wi-Fi throughout the terminal, ensuring comfort during what is often a once-in-a-lifetime spiritual journey for many visitors.
+Strategically positioned in Renigunta with a Garuda-shaped architectural design, the airport operates India's longest AAI-controlled runway at 3,810 meters with ILS and PAPI systems, along with specialized amenities for pilgrims including dedicated childcare rooms for families traveling with young children, free medical facilities staffed by trained personnel, VIP lounges, duty-free shopping, and complimentary Wi-Fi throughout the terminal, ensuring comfort during what is often a once-in-a-lifetime spiritual journey for many visitors.
 As part of ongoing spiritual enhancement initiatives, the airport and the iconic Alipiri Arch are undergoing transformative renovations incorporating traditional South Indian temple motifs, decorative arches, and thematic murals depicting Lord Venkateswara's divine stories and the temple's rich history.
 Beyond its religious tourism role, Tirupati Airport is positioned to become a national MRO hub, with Canadian aviation sector assessments in 2023 exploring maintenance and repair facility development.
 This dual focus on spiritual tourism and aviation industry development reflects the airport's strategic importance in serving both India's largest pilgrimage destination and the country's growing aviation sector, while maintaining its primary mission of providing seamless travel experiences for the millions of devotees who consider their journey to Tirumala as one of life's most significant spiritual undertakings.

 ๐Ÿ”„ Connection Tips